 2017 has been an amazing year, as we look back on the last 12 months, we see a plethora of activity in the world of business especially with respect to the way business and people are managed.
-In this article we briefly talk about few of these things that have fundamentally altered the way we run our business and manage our people.
+In this article, we briefly talk about a few of these things that have fundamentally altered the way we run our business and manage our people.

 Rise of Women